zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptionsearchcatcherfound-method.md

 ## <a name="parameters"></a>Parameter
  `functionId`
- [in] Die ID der Funktion, die den Ausnahmehandler enthält.
+ [in] The ID of the function that contains the exception handler.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h